HBClab/NiBetaSeries/docs/betaseries.rst

 seconds apart on average).
 Since each event has its own regressor, events that occur very close in time are colinear (e.g. are very overlapping).
-Jeanette Mumford et al. [Mumford2012]_ derived a solution for the high colinearity observed in least sqaures all by using another type of regression known as least squares separate.
+Benjamin Turner :cite:`Turner2012a` derived a solution for the high colinearity observed in least sqaures all by using another type of regression known as least squares separate.
 Instead of having one General Linear Model (GLM) with a regressor per event,